-In accordance with WIOA Title II, Section 203, "Adult Education" is defined as services or instruction below the postsecondary level for individuals who:
+In accordance with WIOA Title II, Section 203, "Adult Education" is defined as services or instruction below the postsecondary level for eligible individuals.
+This means an individual who:

-- have attained 16 years of age - are not enrolled or required to be enrolled in secondary school under the Mississippi Compulsory School Attendance Law (§ 37-13-91) - lack sufficient proficiency in basic educational skills to enable the individuals to function in society, or - do not have a secondary school diploma or its recognized equivalent, or - are English Language Learners (ELL)
+- who has attained 16 years of age;

+- who is not enrolled or required to be enrolled in secondary school under state law

+- who:

+- a. is basic skills deficient;

+- b. does not have a secondary school diploma or its recognized equivalent, and has not achieved an equivalent level of education, or;

+- c. is an English language learners (ELL)